sarhan-a/floatyaboat/README.md

 ## About

-This is a web application built on Rails as part of our first coding bootcamp project as a team.
+A web application built on Rails as part of our first coding bootcamp project as a team.
 The target was to create a functional MVP based on the MVC pattern by taking inspiration from AirBnb in just 4 course days.

 ## What this app does